rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 ### No mysterious backgrounding

 Processes run in the foreground logging to stdout/stderr.
 This requirement for well-behaved processes can be a blessing but some may see it as a curse.
 Processes that are not well behaved can be supported through a `once` service, if you absolutely cannot do without them.
+We use this as a bit of a litmus test for potential new services.
+When they can not run in a well-behaved manner that's a high-priority Con, one which takes extraordinary Pros or absolutely necessary business-case to overcome.